What Would Happen to Your Business if it Lost Power for 48 Hours or More? Look to the NFPA 2019 Update

 So even though it’s easy to forget about your generator, we recommend taking some simple steps to keep it all in good working condition.
 The bad news is that it can be quite a chore to bring backup power systems up to compliance with all local jurisdictional authorities and agencies.

-The good news is that bringing your system into compliance doesn’t require your time and effort — that’s our job.
+The good news is that bringing your system into compliance with diesel generator standards doesn’t require your time and effort — that’s our job.
 We’re here to help you:

 - update your system